Mr Cabins is Here to Help...

 And because most of our cabins are classified as Class 1a buildings, our engineers certify every product, making the approval process faster, smoother and more reliable.

-Common issues with trailer homes
+Common issues with tiny homes on wheels

 We often get asked about trailer homes, but they come with serious limitations and risks that make them unsuitable for most people.
 Here’s why: